Cambridge-ICCS/FTorch/README.md

 ### Code of Conduct
-Everyone participating in the _Fortran-PyTorch-Lib_ project, and in particular in the issue tracker, pull requests, and social media activity, is expected to treat other people with respect and more generally to follow the guidelines articulated in the [Python Community Code of Conduct](https://www.python.org/psf/codeofconduct/).
+Everyone participating in the _Fortran-PyTorch-Lib_ project, and in particular in the issue tracker, pull requests, and social media activity, is expected to treat other people with respect and, more generally, to follow the guidelines articulated in the [Python Community Code of Conduct](https://www.python.org/psf/codeofconduct/).